StimOMatic/StimOMatic/matlab/psychophysics-example/INSTALL.md

 ### 2) Matlab

-In the Matlab running on the display system (psychophysics toolbox), execute `setpath_win.m` to initialize all paths.
+In the Matlab running on the display system (psychophysics toolbox), execute `setpath_StimOMatic.m` to initialize all paths.
 Modify `experimentScenes1_testConditional.m` accordingly (paths in first few lines).

 This script will display stimuli conditional on the power of ongoing oscillations.
 Also, it will send TTLs to the acqusition